CREPIM is COFRAC accredited and IMO recognized to lead fire safety tests in the navy industry according to the 2010 FTP Code.

-This test allows the determination, in some specified conditions, of the material incombustibility performance.
+This fire test allows the determination, in some specified conditions, of the material incombustibility performance.
 The aim is to ensure that the tested product only releases a very limited heat and flame quantities while exposed at high temperatures (750°C).
 The measured parameters are the presence and the duration of the ignition, the mass lost and the temperature rise inside the material.

-This test allows the simultaneous measurement of the release smoke quantity dispersed in a fixed air volume by a material under a radiant heat source and the toxicity of the gaseous effluents.
+This fire test allows the simultaneous measurement of the release smoke quantity dispersed in a fixed air volume by a material under a radiant heat source and the toxicity of the gaseous effluents.

-The aim of this test is to measure the flame propagation (CFE and Qsb) on a material subject to a radiant and convective heat flow (50 kW/m2 at the hottest point) and to measure at the same time the material contribution to the fire or the material heat release (Qt and Qp) thanks to thermocouples in the smoke extraction chimney.
+The aim of this fire test is to measure the flame propagation (CFE and Qsb) on a material subject to a radiant and convective heat flow (50 kW/m2 at the hottest point) and to measure at the same time the material contribution to the fire or the material heat release (Qt and Qp) thanks to thermocouples in the smoke extraction chimney.